passecy/Minesweeper-game-with-Java/README.md

-# Minesweeper-game-with-Java
+# Minesweeper
+Graduation project of the Java 101 lesson in Patika.dev internship program.

-text-based minesweeper game
+Classic minesweeper game with Java